-Tikka Shatrujit Singh is the head representative of LVMH in Asia, and is a key figure in the company’s development and positioning strategy on the Indian sub-continent.
+Tikka Shatrujit Singh is the chairman of JMC, a global consulting company advising luxury brands.
+He is the former head representative of LVMH in Asia.
+He was a key figure in the company’s development and positioning strategy on the Indian sub-continent.
 Well connected globally and highly-respected locally, Singh is one of the most visible figures in India's budding fashion and luxury industry.

 Singh graduated from Doon School before attending Delhi University.
 He worked in finance for 10 years, starting in New York’s banking sector, before holding positions in Hong Kong, London and Zurich.